Grapes (1 Grape, Seedless) and Grapes (1 Grape, Seedless)

 Portion Control

-Drink water before and after eating grapes to help dilute the sugar in your bloodstream.
+Drink plenty of water before and after eating grapes to help regulate blood sugar levels.

 Discover